Compressible fluids and active potentials: Local well-posedness

 {\bf Step 3.} We now turn to the estimates on the momentum equation~\eqref{eq:itmo}.
 Multiplying such equation by $u$ and integrating by parts yields

 where $G_0 := -v \p_x v - \frac 1 \eta \p_x p(\eta) + \frac{\p_x \mu(\eta)}{\eta}\p_x v+f$.
 If $k \geq 1$, this implies

 Here, we used integration by parts and the following Lemma

 \begin{lemm} Let $f$ be a smooth function away from $0$, and $k$ be a positive integer.
 Let $u \in H^k(\T)\cap L^\infty(\T)$, and suppose that there exists $r_0 >0$ such that $u \geq r_0$ on $\T$.
-Then, there exists an increasing positive and continuous function $M$, depending only on $f$, $k$ such that the following inequality holds:
+Then, there exists a positive and continuous function $M$ which depends only on $f$, $k$ and is increasing in both its arguments such that the following inequality holds:

 \end{lemm} \begin{proof}[Proof of Lemma~\ref{lem:para}] The proof of the lemma follows from Theorem 2.87 in~\cite{bcd}, \S 2.8.2, and a straightforward cutoff argument. \end{proof} \begin{rema} In what follows, we will always suppress the dependence of $M$ on $k$ and $f$, since they are fixed at the beginning of the argument. \end{rema}